timmcginley/41934/Assignments/A1/README.md

 * It is important to look at all 4 projects.
 Both for the subject report you have selected and client report.
 * Have a look at the BEATS and see how these are used in the project.
 * For each subject we require one manager group.
 The job of this group will be to coordinate the different groups in the subject area.
+* The manager will support the [analysts] by coordinating their work.

 ### 3) Select a claim to check.
 * it could be one of the BEATS.